marschall/marschall.github.com/_posts/2019-11-11-successfully-crashing-jvm.md

 #
 ```

 If everything is successful two files should have been created.
 A `hs_err_pid.log` in the working directory of the crashed Java process and a core sump file.
 Make sure these are on persistent volumes.
+Keep in mind these files contain your command line arguments and all the data loaded into the application, treat them accordingly.

 Once a crash happened make sure to move the core dump partition to make sure there is enough space left for the next crash.
 Often a next step is to create a back trace using [GDB](https://www.gnu.org/software/gdb/)